Ethan23p/agent-dashboard/README.md

 - **`tests/test_model.py`**: Unit tests for the Model class, covering state management, conversation history, and file operations
 - **`tests/test_controller.py`**: Unit tests for the Controller class, including command parsing and agent interaction with retry logic
 - **`tests/test_integration.py`**: Integration tests that verify the interaction between Model and Controller components
+- **`tests/test_agent_selection.py`**: Tests for agent switching functionality

 ### Test Features

-- **Retry Logic**: The controller now includes exponential backoff retry logic for agent calls, making the application more resilient to temporary network or API issues
+- **Retry Logic**: The controller includes exponential backoff retry logic for agent calls, making the application more resilient to temporary network or API issues
 - **Mock Testing**: All tests use mocks to avoid external dependencies while thoroughly testing the application logic
 - **Async Support**: Full async/await support for testing the asynchronous nature of the application

+## Configuration

+The application uses `src/fastagent.config.yaml` for configuration, including:

+- **Model Settings**: Default model and token limits
+- **MCP Servers**: Filesystem, fetch, memory, and other server configurations
+- **Logging**: Customizable logging and display options

 ## Project Journey